 My bigger gifts for my partner are often functional, well-designed things that he’ll love and enjoy using.
 I think about his everyday life and what I could make/buy/do to make it brighter or easier, or whether there’s room for a bit more luxury or beauty in an object he uses often.
 I also give small things that are silly, deliberate mementoes.
 When it comes to making a gift personal, think about the little things that make up your relationship.
 Private jokes, confidences, nicknames, interests in common, things he really loves but you really don’t, funny or romantic moments you’ve had together, significant memories.
 Try to incorporate references to those kinds of things into his present.

 If you’re struggling to think of a beautiful thing, or he values experiences rather than objects, get him an experience.
 This could be anything, depending on his passions and ambitions: a trip, a tattoo, classes to learn a new skill, tickets to a concert, exhibition or sports game, swimming with sharks, reflexology… It could be something the two of you can do together or he might appreciate the opportunity to do something just for himself.
 A present doesn’t need to be a tangible thing to be memorable.
-The consideration that goes into it is the most important factor – it’s so touching to be shown how well your partner knows you and how much thought they’ve put into what you’d like, which is one of the reasons handmade gifts can be so lovely.posted about 4 years ago
+The consideration that goes into it is the most important factor – it’s so touching to be shown how well your partner knows you and how much thought they’ve put into what you’d like, which is one of the reasons handmade gifts can be so lovely.posted over 4 years ago

 aww thanks for your answers girls, I got him a new set of speakers cuz his brother took them with him at college so for now he was using my headspeakers :)). anyway, when I shown up at the restaurat with that big red box (heavy also) he looked at me and said: omg, what did you get me? and I said: you might want to wait untill you get home to unpack it.